Jake Burger Player Props: White Sox vs. Angels

-The Chicago White Sox, including Jake Burger (.150 on-base percentage in past 10 games, 121 points below season-long percentage), take on starting pitcher Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Monday at 9:38 PM ET.
+Jake Burger, with a slugging percentage of .200 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox against the Los Angeles Angels, with Shohei Ohtani on the hill, June 27 at 9:38 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Red Sox.
+In his last game he had a hitless performance (0-for-2) against the Angels.

 Jake Burger Game Info & Props vs. the Angels